ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 Field `d1` doesn't fill and use default value cause we don't have repeated values for `d2` value, and sequence for `d1` can't be properly calculated.

-Following query with changed field in ORDER BY
+The following query with a changed field in `ORDER BY`
 ```sql
 SELECT
     toDate((number * 10) * 86400) AS d1,